 The FCO will not consider any non-competition related issues.
-However, a prohibition decision may be overruled by the Federal Ministry of Economics and Energy (FMEE) if the anti-competitive effects of the merger are outweighed by the benefits to the economy as a whole or if the merger is justified by an overriding public interest.
-The FMEE enjoys a significant degree of discretion in this respect.
+However, a prohibition decision may be overruled by the Federal Ministry of Economic Affairs and Climate Action (FMEC) if the anti-competitive effects of the merger are outweighed by the benefits to the economy as a whole or if the merger is justified by an overriding public interest.
+The FMEC enjoys a significant degree of discretion in this respect.
 In practice, the relevance of such ministerial permission is very limited.
-So far, there have been 22 applications for ministerial approvals, nine of which were successful.
+So far, there have been 23 applications for ministerial approvals, ten of which were at least partly successful.

-5. Remedies
+5.Remedies